isaacus-dev/isaacus-sagemaker-python/README.md

 ```

 ## Usage 👩‍💻
-To use the Isaacus-SageMaker integration, import either `IsaacusSageMakerRuntimeHTTPClient` (for synchronous usage) or `AsyncIsaacusSageMakerRuntimeHTTPClient` (for asynchronous usage) from `isaacus_sagemaker` along with `IsaacusSageMakerRuntimeEndpoint` to define available SageMaker endpoints.
+To use the Isaacus SageMaker integration, import either `IsaacusSageMakerRuntimeHTTPClient` (for synchronous usage) or `AsyncIsaacusSageMakerRuntimeHTTPClient` (for asynchronous usage) from `isaacus_sagemaker` along with `IsaacusSageMakerRuntimeEndpoint` to define available SageMaker endpoints.

 Then, create an instance of the `Isaacus` or `AsyncIsaacus` client as you normally would, but also pass your SageMaker HTTP client as the `http_client` parameter.